glasklart/hd/README.md

 New Icon Request
 ---------------------------------------------------------------------

+While we've tried to make this as simple a process as possible, tracking down all the information needed for an icon request is not for the faint of heart.
+Please read _everything_ below before continuing.

+**If your request does not meet our requirements, it _will be closed_.**

 If the icon has not already been requested, enter an issue title with only the name of the application such as: